pkutaj/pkutaj.github.io/_posts/2019-11-09-HSTR-REST-short-history.md

 ---
 layout: post
-title: HSTR > 2000, REST defined by Roy Fielding
+title: History > 2000, REST defined by Roy Fielding
 ---
 ## the case
 * write a short history of REST